-Patent Illustrations refer to the representation of complex inventions or ideas on paper for better understanding of them.
+Patent Illustrations refer to the representation of complex inventions or ideas on paper for a better understanding of them.
 Accordingly, patent illustration requirements are set by the U.S Patent and Trademark Office (USPTO) for these representations.
-Patent illustrations include drawings, photographs, flowcharts, bar-graphs etc.
+Patent illustrations include drawings, photographs, flowcharts, bar graphs, etc.

 Must Read: Patent Illustrations: The Key to A Patent

 What all are the patent illustration requirements as per the USPTO?

 Following are the basic ‘Patent Illustration Wants’ as per the USPTO which you should follow when you are making Patent Drawings:

 - Black ink on white paper.
 Additionally, the white paper must be matte, flexible and strong with only one side of the paper having written text.